senaite/senaite2.com/docs/sample_barcodes.md

 sidebar_label: Sample Barcodes
 ---

-Samples are usually sent in Containers to the lab and need to be identified on arrival with the electronic record in SENAITE on arrival.
+Samples are usually sent in Containers to the lab and need to be identified with the electronic record in SENAITE on arrival.
 To support that identification process, SENAITE provides an easy and customizable way to print Barcodes for Analysis Requests, Batches, Worksheets etc.

 ## Generate a Barcode for a Sample